Atha: Now | Yoga: Yoga (Union) | Anusasanam: Exposition (comprehensive explanation or display)/Instruction/Discipline/Regiment/Order

 - Pratyahara (Your Mastery/Withdrawal Of Your Senses): Full control and withdrawal of all of your five senses from the external world.

 - Dharana (Your Cultivation of a Pure and Well-functioning Mind): Developing self-awareness and general awareness through concentration and a cultivated mind.

 - Dhyana (Your Devotion To Connecting With, And Experiencing, Your Highest Expressions): Commitment to creating connection with your Divine aspects/expressions.

 - Samadhi (Your Connection With And Full Embodiment of Our Highest Mental Expression): Self-Realization that sets the stage for Union with your Divine aspects/expressions.

-The first Yoga Sutra, and lesson in your practice on this path, ATHA YOGANUSASANAM (as outlined by Gugu Patanjali in the Yoga Sutras of Patanjali), asks you to understand that the first step on your journey to self-realization/actualization is to comprehend that your goal is achieved through disciplined practice of the ideas that are expressed in each of the limbs of the Eightfold Path.
+The first Yoga Sutra, and lesson, in your practice on this path, ATHA YOGANUSASANAM (as outlined by Guru Patanjali in the Yoga Sutras of Patanjali), asks you to understand that the first step on your journey to Self-Realization/actualization is to comprehend that your goal, once you have lived life and gotten to a place where you are ready to walk this inward journey in all earnestness, is achieved through the disciplined practice of the ideas that are expressed in each of the limbs of the Eightfold Path.

 When you set out to practice Yoga, like all other skills, it is also important to realize that the more of yourself that you invest into it, the more devotion and energy that you exert, the more you will gain in return.